-The ACDI is consulting on the Mozambique Pro Poor Value Chains IFAD funded Project (PROSUL).
-The project will be undertaking a climate change risk analysis on agricultural value chains from March – August 2016.
-The thematic study will identify suitable local adaptations related to horticulture, cassava and red meat value chains.
-It will also identify key institutional responses that need to be undertaken to support actions on the ground that will make the required adaptations viable.
-The technical approach is consultative, drawing on local expertise and endogenous agricultural knowledge and experience as much as possible.
+In 2016, the ACDI consulted on the Mozambique Pro Poor Value Chains IFAD funded Project (PROSUL).
+The project ran a climate change risk analysis to identify suitable local adaptations related to horticulture, cassava and red meat value chains.
+It also identifed key institutional responses that need to be undertaken to support actions on the ground that will make the required adaptations viable.
+The technical approach was consultative, drawing on local expertise and endogenous agricultural knowledge and experience as much as possible.

-The overall goal of PROSUL is to enable improved and climate-resilient livelihoods of smallholder farmers in selected districts of the Maputo and Limpopo corridors.
-The project’s development objective is to achieve sustainable increased returns to these farmers from:
+The overall goal of PROSUL was to enable improved and climate-resilient livelihoods of smallholder farmers in selected districts of the Maputo and Limpopo corridors.
+The project’s development objective was to achieve sustainable increased returns to these farmers from:

 increased production volumes and quality in the targeted value chains